 The report provides an analysis on physical, hybrid and virtual SD-WAN segments, noting that virtual sd wan showed the largest revenue share of the market in 2017.
 Virtual SD-WAN is often employed as a solution for complex software stacks at a relatively low cost and with centralized visibility and management.

-Leading the industries implementing SD-WAN is the IT and telecom segment of the market, accounting for 40% of the revenue generated.
+Leading the industries implementing fully managed SD-WAN is the IT and telecom segment of the market, accounting for 40% of the revenue generated.
 The report cited a greater demand for bandwidth and evolving telecommunications needs as two of the reasons SD-WAN use is expanding in this industry.

 Geographically, it is expected that there will be significant growth in the Asia-Pacific region, owing to the improvement of internet connections in terms of speed and quality.
 Companies are looking for cost-effective ways to reduce their reliance on multi-protocol label switching (MPLS) links.
 While highly reliable, MPLS can be a costly solution for low-priority data transmissions.